S-Alif/quran-website/README.md

 # Qur'An website

 A website where anyone can read and listen to the holy Qur'An.
+See the [demo](https://al-quran-webapp.vercel.app)

 ### Technology used
 <hr>